mimacom/movie-manager/README.md

 Exercise 4 - Testing
 =============
-In this exercise we are going to the services, controllers and directives that were created before.
+In this exercise we are going to test the services, controllers and directives that were created before.

 1. Write a test case for the UserService.
 1. Write a test case for the RegisterUserController.